Mik1ll/LuaRenamer/README.md

 ### Shoko Desktop
 1. Navigate to Utilities/File Renaming
 1. Use the Default script and set the type of the script to ScriptRenamer in the drop-down menu.
 Don't add a new script, as they are currently ignored when importing/scanning.
 1. Type your script and Save (next to the script type drop-down).
-Note: all language keywords and labels are NOT case-sensitive.
+Note: all language keywords and labels are case insensitive.
 1. Test your script using the preview utility in the same window.

 ### Important Notes for File Moving